KAIadventure/CarbonCaptureSite-Selection/README.md

 ## What I Learned 💡
 - **Importance of Features**: Thanks to CART, I could see which factors (like temperature and pressure) are really pulling their weight when it comes to CO<sub>2</sub> storage potential.
 - **When Linear Isn’t Enough**: The linear model gave a good baseline, but CART shone when it came to more complex interactions.
 Now I see why it’s handy to have a mix of simple and complex models in the toolkit!
-- **How to Prune a Tree 🌳**: This was big!
-In a previous project (predicting rainfall), I skipped pruning, and my model took forever to run.
-Here, I finally learned to prune the CART model to avoid overfitting and keep things snappy.
+- **How to Prune a Tree 🌳**: Unlike my previous project (rainfall prediction), where I used XGBoost, LightGBM, and Random Forest—which don’t really need pruning—I had to prune CART to stop it from growing into an overly complex tree.
+Without pruning, it can overfit and take forever to train! ✂️

 ## Limitations ⚠️
 - **Overfitting with CART**: Without proper pruning, the **CART model** may fit the training data too closely and lose its ability to generalise well to new, unseen data.